revence27/rapidsms-nova/README.rst

 - Compatible with Django 1.6.5
 - Alternative ORM, with default PostgreSQL adapter.
-- Sparse matrix storage for reports, with non-naïve implementation of the relational calculus.
+- Sparse matrix storage for reports, with non-naïve implementation of relational calculus.
 - Extensible data-transfer script, for large volumes (e.g., ≅ 13,000,000 entries) with dynamic feedback.
 - Available as a RapidSMS installable application.
 - Additional SMS processor
-- Declarative lexical analyser for parsing SMS message formats, à la lex(1) and yacc(1).
+- Declarative lexical analyser for parsing SMS message formats, *à la* `lex(1)` and `yacc(1)`.
 - Token-based error messaging, with idempotent persistence.
-Error code tokens have informative names, have a default message, need not be defined before being used to communicate to the user, and can be generated dynamically (with code names specialised for language, <i>et cetera</i>).
+Error code tokens have informative names, have a default message, need not be defined before being used to communicate to the user, and can be generated dynamically (with code names specialised for language, *et cetera*).
 - The error code tokens can be re-defined by application-level code.
 Replacement text embeds codes which are processed and replaced by application-context data.
 - Online reference for response codes, auto-generated from the configuration files.